snap-stanford/snap-python/doc/source/reference/composite.rst

      .. describe:: AddDat(Key)

-        Adds a key-value mapping to the hash table, using *Key* as the key and the default value for the datatype as the value (i.e. for TInt values, the default value would be 0) if *Key* was not already in the hash table.
-If *Key* was already in the hash table, the value remains unchaned.
+        Adds a key-value mapping to the hash table, using *Key* as the key and the default value for the datatype as the value (i.e. for :class:`TInt` values, the default value would be 0) if *Key* was not already in the hash table.
+If *Key* was already in the hash table, the value remains unchanged.
 The value is then returned.

      .. describe:: AddDat(Key, Dat)